weng271190436/kubefleet-website/content/en/docs/troubleshooting/ClusterResourcePlacement.md

 ```

 The complete progression of `ClusterResourcePlacement` is as follows:
-1. `ClusterResourcePlacementScheduled`: Indicates a resource has been scheduled for placement..
+1. `ClusterResourcePlacementScheduled`: Indicates a resource has been scheduled for placement.
-    - If this condition is false, refer to [CRP Schedule Failure TSG](ClusterResourcePlacementScheduled).
+   - If this condition is false, refer to [Scheduling Failure TSG](PlacementScheduled).
 2. `ClusterResourcePlacementRolloutStarted`: Indicates the rollout process has begun.
-   - If this condition is false refer to [CRP Rollout Failure TSG](ClusterResourcePlacementRolloutStarted)
+   - If this condition is false refer to [Rollout Failure TSG](PlacementRolloutStarted)
    - If you are triggering a rollout with a staged update run, refer to [ClusterStagedUpdateRun TSG](ClusterStagedUpdateRun).
 3. `ClusterResourcePlacementOverridden`: Indicates the resource has been overridden.
-   - If this condition is false, refer to [CRP Override Failure TSG](ClusterResourcePlacementOverridden)
+   - If this condition is false, refer to [Override Failure TSG](PlacementOverridden)
 4. `ClusterResourcePlacementWorkSynchronized`: Indicates the work objects have been synchronized.
-   - If this condition is false, refer to [CRP Work-Synchronization Failure TSG](ClusterResourcePlacementWorkSynchronized)
+   - If this condition is false, refer to [Work Synchronization Failure TSG](PlacementWorkSynchronized)
 5. `ClusterResourcePlacementApplied`: Indicates the resource has been applied.
 This condition will only be populated if the
 apply strategy in use is of the type `ClientSideApply` (default) or `ServerSideApply`.
    - If this condition is false, refer to [Work-Application Failure TSG](PlacementApplied)